-Wenceslas, a Christian in a pagan environment, reigned with courage, dignity and piety, which is why the Holy Roman Emperor, Otto I (912–973), posthumously elevated him to the title of King – now the subject of the song ‘Good King Wenceslas’.
+Wenceslas, a Christian in a pagan environment, is understood to have reigned with courage, dignity and piety.
+This is why the Holy Roman Emperor, Otto I (912–973), posthumously elevated him to the title of King – now the subject of the song ‘Good King Wenceslas’.

 Wenceslas is the patron saint of the Czech Republic including Bohemia and Prague.
 On the 28 September public holiday, at Prague Castle, the president bestows the Saint Wenceslas medal on those who have made significant contribution to the statehood of the Czech Republic.